johnmoores2116/techtest_deprecated/README.md

         * You are installing the application in a /tmp/ location on your computer (for windows c:\tmp\)

+    Start Git Bash (Bash Shell) - For Windows click on the git-bash icon

     cd c:\tmp\

     git clone git@github.com:johnmoores2116/techtest.git